What if the earth suddenly started rotating slower and each day had 32 hours instead of 24? What would you spend the extra 8 hours on?

 If you had to assemble a team to deliver a time-critical project, whom would you pick?
 Wouldn’t you opt for those who have a proven history of finishing their tasks on time?

 That’s what time management does to you.
 When you meet your deadlines without fail, everyone around you takes notice even if no one sings your praises out loud.
 A person who keeps up the timeline earns respect and gains trust.
-Time management helps you become that person.
+Working on your time management helps you become that person.

 8. Provides peace of mind